An O(log n)-Approximation Algorithm for (p,q)-Flexible Graph Connectivity via Independent Rounding: Independent Rounding Algorithm for (p,q)-FGC

 \section{Independent Rounding Algorithm for \boldmath \texorpdfstring{$\pqfgc$}{(p,q)-FGC}}

-Our main result in this section is an independent rounding algorithm that takes as input a fractional LP solution $x$ and with constant probability outputs a random edge-set $F$ that is an $O(\log n)$-approximate solution to the given instance of $\pqfgc$.
-Our algorithm is quite simple.
-Define $y \in [0,1]^E$ as follows: for each edge $e$, $y_e := \min(1,100 \cdot \log n \cdot x_e)$.
+Our main result in this section is an algorithm that takes as input a fractional LP solution $x$ and that, with constant probability, outputs a random edge set $F$ that is an $O(\log n)$-approximate solution for the given instance of $\pqfgc$.
+Our algorithm is conceptually simple, relying on independent randomized rounding.
+Define $y \in [0,1]^E$ as follows: for each edge $e$,

 Let $F$ be a random set of edges that is obtained by independently including each edge $e \in E$ in $F$ with probability $y_e$.